OPINIONS

 Democratic backsliding is one of the 21st century’s most challenging “wicked” problems.
 Repairing it will be a long-term struggle, requiring coordination and cooperation across all sectors of society.
 Through pursuing whichever of these evidence-based strategies best fit their resources and social position, institutions of higher education can be a critical part of that struggle.

-*This opinion article is published in light of the upcoming SNF Dialogues event, which will explore the role of universities in modern democracies.
+*This opinion article is published in light of the upcoming SNF Dialogues discussion, which will explore the role of universities in modern democracy.